techbrett/OfficeDocs-SkypeForBusiness/Teams/copilot-admin.md

 ### Turn on meeting recording

-Recording meetings is optional, however, there are many cases that you will want to allow meetings to be recorded.
-Meeting recordings as you imagine is recording a stream of audio and video for a meeting, but in the case with CoPilot, it is used to help generate meeting summaries, recaps, and other information after the meeting has ended.
+Recording meetings is optional, however, there are many cases that you'll want to allow meetings to be recorded.
+Meeting recordings as you imagine is recording a stream of audio and video for a meeting, but in the case with CoPilot, it's used to help generate meeting summaries, recaps, and other information after the meeting has ended.
 When a meeting is recorded:

 - It gets uploaded to OneDrive (private meetings) or SharePoint (channel meetings).
 - People invited to the meeting have permissions to the recording (guests and external attendees can view the recording only if the recording is explicitly shared with them).
 - Microsoft Purview compliance features apply to the meeting recording files the same as with other files.
 - It's linked in the chat for the meeting.
-- It's displayed in the Recordings and Transcripts tab for thew meeting in Teams calendar.
+- It's displayed in the Recordings and Transcripts tab for the meeting in Teams calendar.
 - It's added to various file lists across Microsoft 365: Shared with me, office.com, Recommended, Recent, etc.
 - Microsoft 365 Search indexes it.